Veilex-AI/pid-digitization/README.md

 - **graph_construction**: test graph construction service test graph functions to check if the provided result can be converted into a minimilistic graph with fewest redundencies.
 - **line_detection_test**: checks if line segments are being detect from the pid image.

+For the digitalization of diagrams, the sourcecode depends on identifying the symbols via a model that can be download from google drive which requires a secret in a json format alongside with fileid. for access to the model please contact the **author** of this repo.

 #### Future Tasks
 - Features to be built around FastAPI which will make testing easier.✅